 You are encouraged to speak directly with faculty members regarding any accommodations you need.
 Approaching faculty members on your own is an excellent way to increase your self-confidence and ability to discuss your needs.
 This is good preparation for life beyond college, where there may not be as many support services in place to help you arrange accommodations.
 Discussing your needs with faculty members help them better understand your situation and that allows them to get to know you personally.

-To request accommodations from your professors, you must show your current SEC from Disability Services.
-Your current SEC verifies that documentation of your disability is on file with our office and that you are eligible for special considerations.
+To request accommodations from your instructors, you must show your current Notification of Authorized Services (NAS) from Disability Services.
+Your current NAS verifies that documentation of your disability is on file with our office and that you are eligible for special considerations.

 Please follow these steps to request accommodations:

-1. Meet with a Disability Services counselor for academic advising and to develop a current semester Student Educational contract (SEC).
+1. Meet with a Disability Services counselor for academic advising and to develop a current semester NAS.

-2. Once you have your current semester SEC, be sure todiscuss itwith your instructors.
-It is best to make an appointment with your instructors first so you will have an opportunity to introduce yourself, explain your needs, and discuss these accommodations.
-Simply showing the current SEC to an instructor prior to the beginning of class or at the end of class is not appropriate.
+2. Once you have your current semester NAS, be sure to discuss it with your instructors.
+It is best to make an appointment with your instructors first so you will have an opportunity to introduce yourself, explain your needs and discuss these accommodations.
+Simply showing the current NAS to an instructor prior to the beginning of class or at the end of class is not appropriate.
 Personal appointments will make the best impression on your instructors and ensure your privacy.

 4. It is the student’s responsibility to arrange classroom accommodations with his/her instructor.
 Tests and exams must be taken at the same time as scheduled for the class unless otherwise approved by the instructor.
 Requests for extended time and/or quiet room may be accommodated in several ways: